-Action to be taken if the If aged less than 1 year, Hib/MenC is not routinely indicated. patient is excluded If aged 10 years and over or has received a dose of Hib and MenC conjugate containing vaccine from 1 year of age, Hib/MenC immunisation is not indicated unless the individual requires immunisation for the prevention of secondary cases of MenC disease.
-Individuals suffering acute severe febrile illness should postpone immunisation until they have recovered; immunisers should advise when the individual can be vaccinated and ensure another appointment is arranged at the earliest opportunity.
-Seek appropriate advice from the Director of Public Health, Gibraltar or the individual's clinician as required.
+Action to be taken if the patient is excluded (continued) e febrile illness should postpone immunisation until they have recovered; immunisers should advise when the individual can be vaccinated and ensure another appointment is arranged at the earliest opportunity.
+Seek appropriate advice from the local Screening and Immunisation Team, local Health Protection Team or the individual's clinician as required.
 The risk to the individual of not being immunised must be taken into account.
 Document the reason for exclusion and any action taken in the individual's clinical records.
 Inform or refer to the GP or a prescriber as appropriate.
-Action to be taken if the Informed consent, from the individual or a person legally able to act on the patient or carer declines person's behalf, must be obtained for each administration and recorded treatment appropriately.
-Where a person lacks the capacity, in accordance with the Lasting Powers of Attorney and Capacity Act 2018 and the Mental Health Act 2016, a decision to vaccinate may be made in the individual's best interests.
-For further information on consent see Chapter 2 of 'The Green Book'.
+Action to be taken if the patient or carer declines treatment Informed consent, from the individual or a person legally able to act on the person's behalf, must be obtained for each administration and recorded appropriately.
 Advise the individual/carer about the protective effects of the vaccine, the risks of infection and potential complications if not immunised.
 Document advice given and the decision reached.

-As per local GHA policy
+Inform or refer to the GP or a prescriber as appropriate.
+Arrangements for referral for medical advice As per GHA policy